swiftbookua/swiftbookua/1_language_guide/21_generics.md

 if let foundIndex = findIndex(ofString: "llama", in: strings) {
     print("The index of llama is \(foundIndex)")
 }
-// Prints "The index of llama is 2"
+// Надрукує "The index of llama is 2"
 ```

 The principle of finding the index of a value in an array isn’t useful only for strings, however.
 You can write the same functionality as a generic function by replacing any mention of strings with values of some type T instead.